-A shareholder proposal submitted for consideration of the Company's shareholders is attached as Schedule "A".
-For the reasons set forth below the proposal in Schedule "A", the Board recommends that shareholders vote against the proposal.
-The persons whose names are printed on the enclosed form of proxy will vote the Common Shares represented thereby against the shareholder proposal, unless the shareholder of the Company has given contrary instructions in such form of proxy.
+Shareholders proposals submitted for consideration of the Company's shareholders are attached as Schedule "A".
+For the reasons set forth below the proposals in Schedule "A", the Board recommends that shareholders vote against the proposals.
+The persons whose names are printed on the enclosed form of proxy will vote the Common Shares represented thereby against the shareholder proposals, unless the shareholder of the Company has given contrary instructions in such form of proxy.

 Subject to the Canada Business Corporations Act, certain shareholders of the Company may submit to the Company proposals to be considered at the next annual meeting of the Company.
-All shareholder proposals must be received by the Company no later than March 6, 2016.
+All shareholder proposals must be received by the Company no later than March 4, 2017.